 Harry Sit says

-Sorry, the previous article was written before Vanguard offered Cash Plus accounts, which accept ACH pushes.
-I’ll edit that part.
+Sorry, that part was written before Vanguard offered Cash Plus accounts, which accept ACH pushes.
+I edited it.

 To initiate an ACH push, add the routing number and account number of your destination account as a linked account where the money currently resides.
 For example, a Vanguard Cash Plus account gives you a routing number and an account number.
 If you add them as a linked account at Chase, you can initiate a transfer from Chase to Vanguard at Chase.
 If you add the routing number and account number of the Chase account to Vanguard, you can initiate a transfer from Vanguard to Chase at Vanguard.
 Both will be an ACH push.